-- From the town Siusi take the Alpe di Siusi Gondola up to Compatsch.
-From there follow the path number 7, then path number 2.
-The total time to reach the rifugio from Compatsch is 2,5 hours.
+- From the town of Siusi take the Alpe di Siusi Gondola up to Compatsch.
+From there follow path number 7, then path number 2.
+The total time to reach the rifugio from Compatsch is 2,5 hours one way.

-- From village of Campitello via Val Duron and rifugio Micheluzzi along the path nr 532.
-Time required – 3 hours.
-This route is covered in detail in the Via Ferratas of the Dolomites guidebook
+- From the village of Campitello across Val Duron and Rifugio Micheluzzi along the path nr 532.
+Time required – 3 hours one way.
+This route is covered in detail in the via ferratas of the Dolomites part 1 guidebook

-To better visualise the routes, it’s always a good idea to have a hiking map with you.
-For the via ferrata Sentiero Massimiliano and the hiking routes leading to its start, you will require the Tabacco map nr 6.
+To better visualize the routes, it’s always a good idea to have a hiking map with you.
+For the via ferrata Sentiero Massimiliano and the hiking routes leading to its start, you will require the Tabacco map no. 05 or 06.

 I highly recommend an overnight stay in the Alpe di Tires hut when attempting the via ferrata Sentiero Massimiliano.
-Otherwise you will be looking at a very long day in the mountains (8-10 hours).
+Otherwise, you will be looking at a very long day in the mountains (over 10 hours).
 Don’t forget to book ahead.

-At the start of October the temperatures during daytime are still relatively high, but plummet to below zero at night, melting the snow during the day then freezing it again at night.
-This was the perfect recipe for some sketchy conditions in few places, including the gully.
+At the start of October, the temperatures during the daytime are still relatively high but plummet to below zero at night, melting the snow during the day and then freezing it again at night.
+This was the perfect recipe for some sketchy conditions in a few places, including the gully.

 After the gully crossing you will quickly reach a col from where you’ll get an aerial view of Alpi Di Siusi – one of the iconic photography spots in the Dolomites.